HEALTH AND SAFETY

 Rather than fighting or opposing, aikido trains us to meet the force of an attack with relaxation and a sense of center.
 Using fluid, spiral movements, the aikidoist blends with and redirects an attacker’s energy so that it defeats itself.
 Aikido requires no physical strength, and has the added, compassionate aim of protecting the attacker from injury.

-If you are interested in trying Aikido, sign up here and include a screenshot of your digital COVID vaccination + booster record showing the QR code and dates of vaccinations.
+If you are interested in trying Aikido, sign up here.
 We will contact you about the next available class and the location.
-Proof of vaccination + booster should be sent at least 24 hours before the class.
+Proof of vaccination should be sent at least 24 hours before the first class.
 Photo ID is required upon arrival.

 Aikido Offers Numerous Benefits